ShadowTemplate/OPPY/README.md

 education.
-In a similar way to [#50weeksofTED]( https://github.com/ShadowTemplate/OPPY#50weeksofted---2015-october-completed) I will try to spend the vast majority of my spare time reading scientific papers of different kinds.
+In a similar way to [#50weeksofTED]( https://github.com/ShadowTemplate/OPPY#50weeksofted---2015-october-completed) **I will try to spend the vast majority of my spare time reading scientific papers of different kinds**.
 This time the task is way harder.

 I usually read each paper twice: the first time to grasp a general idea, the